 Let us know your favorite place to shop for hiking clothes in the comments below!

-For more backpacking tips, check out these posts:
+For more tips on what to wear hiking and backpacking, check out these posts:

-- 7 steps to find the perfect hiking shoe
+- 7 steps to find the perfect hiking shoes

 - Campsite safety tips